Notificare/notificare-push-lib-cordova/README.md

 			// If you do want to log the notification as opened, you should call
 			// Notificare.logOpenNotification(notification);

+		} else if (notification.foreground {
-		} else {
+		    // Was received while we are running, perhaps update an inbox list } else {
 			// open like normal
 			Notificare.openNotification(notification);
 		}
 	});
 	Notificare.start();